SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 To review the supplied metadata:
 - Open the transfer package in Bagger ([see step 3.2 above](#32-validate-bag)).
 - View / edit the fields in Bagger's `Bag Info` panel; note that fields may be displayed in random order.
-- **Make sure that the contact's information is correct (e.g. RRSDA, department)**; this information will stick with the transfer and will be used later to populate the AIS Accession record.
+- **Make sure that the information supplied is in fact correct** (e.g. `RRSDA`, `Department`); this information will stick with the transfer and will be used later to populate the AIS Accession record.

 Add validation metadata in the Bagger `Bag Info` panel:
 - `Internal-Sender-Identifier`: enter the Accession number in form YYYY-NNN (e.g. "2021-001"); **do not include the ACN prefix in this field.**